liuhann/vue-anime/README.md

 }" class="circle" :playing="false"></vue-anime>
 ```

-Vue-anime support all feature provided by animejs。
+Vue-anime support all feature provided by animejs.

+There are three element available for use:
+ 1. vue-anime:  a single animation element
+ 2. vue-anime-group:  a group of elements that share the same animation properties
+ 3. vue-anime-timeline: multiple elements that run animation by orders

+## Props

+### animate

+Type: `Object`

+The animation transitions or css properties

+### duration

+Type: `Number` or `Function`

 ## Example

-### ANIME GROUP
+### Group

 Adding vue-anime to one group and share the same animation
 ```vue